 3 – The team, working together, incorporates and refines each member’s contribution and defines the team’s plan for the launch

-Parts of this article are from the book “Deliver Great Products that Customers Love“.
+These and other frameworks are discussed in the book “Deliver Great Products that Customers Love“.